openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 | Group   | Channel       | Type     | read-only | Description                                             |
 | ------- | ------------- | -------- | --------- | ------------------------------------------------------- |

-There no no additional channels beside device group.
+There no no additional channels beside the device group.

 ## Shelly Wall Displays